Frequently Asked Questions

 Outstanding observational skills.

-More investment, means more desire for return on investment, means more need to appeal to a broader audience, which in turn means more features, dilution, hand-holding, and in our opinions - more risk.
+More investment means more desire for a return on the investment, which means more need to appeal to a broader audience, which in turn means more features, dilution, hand-holding, and in our opinions—more risk.

-Monsters and Memories will use the monthly subscription model, with no microtransactions.
+Monsters & Memories will use a monthly subscription model with no microtransactions.

-We’ll focus instead on purchasable elements which remain outside of the gameworld to allow players to provide additional support to the team.
+Instead, we’ll focus on purchasable elements that remain outside of the game world, allowing players to provide additional support to the team.

-This includes nostalgic items, such as cloth maps and trinkets, as well as clothing, stickers, and other tangible goods.
+This includes nostalgic items such as cloth maps, trinkets, clothing, stickers, and other tangible goods.

 In-game coolness should be earned.